Skip to Main Content

 How Production Fixers Solve Problems in Saudi Arabia

-The value of a fixer is easiest to understand through real scenarios.
+The value of a fixer is easiest to know through real scenarios.
 Here are three anonymized examples from our experience.

-- ●Incentive recovery: ensuring a production captured the full cash rebate by correcting documentation before the deadline
+• Incentive recovery: making sure a production captured the full cash rebates by correcting records before the deadline

 Heritage Site Access Through Cultural Protocol

-A European documentary wanted to film at a significant AlUla site.
-Their direct approach to the Royal Commission for AlUla received a noncommittal response.
-Our fixer facilitated conversations addressing the Commission's concerns, presenting the editorial approach in culturally appropriate terms and agreeing conditions around crew behaviour.
+A European documentary wanted to film at a major AlUla site.
+Their direct way to the Royal Commission for AlUla received a noncommittal response.
+Our fixer facilitated conversations addressing the Commission's concerns, presenting the editorial way in in culture appropriate terms and agreeing conditions around crew behaviour.
 Access was granted within two weeks, and the footage became the centrepiece of the finished film.

 Restructuring a Shoot Around Extreme Heat